jayswan/cdp_cucm/README.md

 cdp\_cucm.py

 This script queries a Cisco switch for its CDP neighbor table and extracts the device names of the attached IP phones.
+Currently, the script will quit if it finds unregistered phones.
+If you want it to ignore unregistered phones, change the code so that it ignores regex match failures on the XML response.

 It then uses the companion module cucm\_query.py to query the CUCM database via its XML SOAP API for the descriptions of those phones.